Franklin–Nashville campaign: Battle of Franklin (November 30)

-Hood's army began to arrive on Winstead Hill, two miles (3 km) south of Franklin, around 1 p.m.
-Hood ordered a frontal assault in the dwindling afternoon light—sunset would be at 4:34 p.m. that day—against the Union force, a decision that caused dismay among his top generals.
-Some popular histories assert that Hood acted rashly in a fit of rage, resentful that the Federal army had slipped past his troops the night before at Spring Hill and that he wanted to discipline his army by ordering them to assault against strong odds.
+Hood's army began to arrive on Winstead Hill, two miles (3 km) south of Franklin.
+Around 1:00 p.m.
+Hood ordered a frontal assault in the dwindling afternoon light—sunset would be at 4:30 p.m. that day—against the Union force, a decision that caused dismay among his top generals.
+Some popular histories, in the Lost Cause tradition, assert that Hood acted rashly in a fit of rage, resentful that the Federal army had slipped past his troops the night before at Spring Hill and that he wanted to discipline his army by ordering them to assault against strong odds.
 Recent scholarship by Eric Jacobson discounts this as unlikely, as it was not only militarily foolish, but Hood was observed to be determined, not angry, by the time he arrived in Franklin.

 Regardless of Hood's personal motivations, his specific objective was to try to crush Schofield before he and his troops could escape to Nashville.
-The Confederates began moving forward at 4 p.m., with Cheatham's corps on the left of the assault and Stewart's on the right.
+In addition, his army, angry at the missed opportunity saw an opponent that for a change did not outnumber them and were eager to destroy them.
+The Confederates began moving forward at 4:00 p.m., with Cheatham's corps on the left of the assault and Stewart's on the right.
 Lee's corps, and almost all of the army's artillery, had not yet arrived from Columbia.
-Hood's attacking force, about 19–20,000 men, was arguably understrength for the mission he assigned—traversing two miles of open ground with only two batteries of artillery support and then assaulting prepared fortifications.
+Hood's attacking force, about 19–20,000 men, was arguably understrength for the mission he assigned—traversing two miles of open ground uphill with only two batteries of artillery support and then assaulting prepared, albeit hastily, fortifications.

-Hood's attack initially enveloped the 3,000 men in the two brigades under Lane and Conrad, which attempted to stand their ground behind inadequate fieldworks and without anchored flanks, but quickly collapsed under the pressure.
+Hood's attack initially enveloped the 3,000 men in Wagner's two brigades under Lane and Conrad, which attempted to stand their ground behind inadequate fieldworks and without anchored flanks, but quickly collapsed under the pressure.
 Many of the veteran soldiers of the two brigades stampeded back on the Columbia Pike to the main breastworks, while some untried replacements were reluctant to move under fire and were captured.
 The fleeing troops were closely pursued by the Confederates and the two sides became so intermingled that defenders in the breastworks had to hold their fire to avoid hitting their comrades.